 What is whistleblowing?

-Someone ‘blows the whistle’ when they tell their employer, a regulator like IMPRESS, the police, or a dedicated whistleblowing charity like Public Concern at Work about wrongdoing that they are aware of in their workplace.
+Someone ‘blows the whistle’ when they tell their employer, a regulator like IMPRESS, the police, or a dedicated whistleblowing charity like Protect, about wrongdoing that they are aware of in their workplace.

 IMPRESS is committed to operating a whistleblowing scheme that ensures there is a positive whistleblowing or ‘speak up culture’ for journalists, editors and publishers.

 The Public Interest Disclosure Act 1998 ('PIDA') protects workers who make certain disclosures of information in the public interest (a 'protected disclosure'), and gives them the right not to be treated adversely as a consequence of making such a disclosure.
 PIDA is part of employment legislation, specifically, part IVA of the Employment Rights Act 1996.

 You may be protected by law if you make a disclosure where you reasonably believe that your disclosure evidences past, present or likely future wrongdoing that falls into one or more of the following areas:

 - Conduct which is an offence or a breach of the law.